nikunjsharma92/cloud_search/README.md

 1. Docker
 2. At least 4GB of available RAM

+##### Note: The API Server takes time to boot up as it waits for Db and Elastic service to be ready.
+You can monitor the status of API Service by running:
+`docker container logs api_server -f`

 ## How to run
 `docker-compose up`

 # APIs

+<br><br/>
 ## Register
 ### Request:
 ```